SDA-SE/sda-dropwizard-commons/README.md

 SDA Dropwizard Commons is a set of libraries to bootstrap services easily that follow the patterns and specifications promoted by the SDA SE.

->
-> ##### ⚠️ ATTENTION: Please use SDA Dropwizard Commons version 5 and newer:
->
-> New features can only be contributed in version 5.x.x.
->
-> Version 2.x.x only receives critical security updates until October 2023.
-> We will only provide security updates for the libraries that are still compatible with Java 8.
->
-> Please make sure to upgrade to version 5 as soon as possible.
->

 ## Getting Started

 Please have a look in our [documentation](docs/index.md).